-To build Stage 1 is estimated to take 6 years.
-This includes three years to excavate the tunnel and shafts, two years to survey and install pipes, electricity etc., and one year to install the accelerator.
+To build Stage 1 is estimated to take 7 years.
+This includes three years to excavate the tunnel and shafts, two years to survey and install pipes, electricity etc., one year to install the accelerator and one year to commission the complex.
 To build Stage 2 is estimated to take a further 5 years.
 This can happen while the accelerator is running at Stage 1.
 The LHC took approximately 6 years to install, counting between the end of dismantling LEP (2002) and the first LHC beams (2008).

 What is special regarding the CLIC accelerating scheme?